Mining companies that want to shorten the path to production are looking towards joint ventures in British Columbia to accelerate progress.

 In 2017, British Columbia’s mining and exploration industry grew for the first time since 2012.
 Fueled by rising resource values and looming supply crunches, resource companies are once again taking a greater interest in Canada’s westernmost province and its potential for some of the most in-demand metals and minerals.
 BC contains several styles of porphyry copper deposits, which have become valuable assets as copper demand has risen.

-Concurrently, junior exploration and mining companies are increasingly finding that they work better together, getting the best of both worlds by embarking on joint ventures.
-As British Columbia’s resource industry continues to heat up, we could see more companies come together to maximize resource project opportunities in the province.
+Concurrently, junior exploration and mining companies are increasingly finding that they work better together, getting the best of both worlds by embarking on joint ventures, mergers and acquisitions.
+As British Columbia’s resource industry continues to heat up, we could see more companies come together with joint venture partnerships to maximize resource project opportunities in the province.

 This INNspired Article is brought to you by:Copper Fox Metals Inc. (TSXV:CUU) is a Canadian resource development company that holds a joint venture with Teck Resources (Teck 75 percent, Copper Fox 25 percent carried) on the Schaft Creek copper project in northwestern British Columbia.Send me an Investor Kit